 - Try our ChristmasEverestTrek

 - Full Service Cost: $2,150, £1,650, €1,850.

-- Everest Basecamp Trek 2021 and 2022 dates: 6 to 22 April, 20 April to 6 May, or 1 to 17 November.
+- Everest Basecamp Trek 2021 and 2022 dates: 12 January to 28 January OR 9 February to 25 February OR 9 March to 25 March OR 6 to 22 April OR 20 April to 6 May OR 1 to 17 November.
 17 Days in Nepal (Other dates available throughout the year.
 Call for more info)

 Mt.
 Everest was first climbed in 1953 by Hillary and Tenzing.
 Their base camp was at GorakShep which we will visit along our adventure.
 Our trek to the base of the highest mountain in the world allows you to enjoy the incredible beauty of Nepal and walk to a very high altitude on good snow-free paths, providing spectacular views of Everest and the surrounding Himalaya giants.
 The trip includes a day hike to the top of Kala Patthar; where some of the most famous pictures of Everest have been taken.

 - Expert Sherpa

 - Transport of all equipment to and from basecamp

 - Shared accommodations in tea houses (private rooms available for an additional fee)